- Latin America

 You will be riding through Maasai territory, where these nomadic tribes have been hunting and herding for thousands of years.
-Influenced by the Maasai lifestyle which focuses on animal and environmental protection, these areas are amongst the wildest in Tanzania and Kenya.
+Influenced by the Maasai lifestyle of animal and environmental protection, these areas are amongst the wildest in Tanzania and Kenya.

-Game sightings can never be guaranteed, but along with the possibility of seeing the wildebeest migration there should be plenty of other game spread across the plains.
-The area is particularly known for sightings of cheetah, drawn by the prevalent plains game.
-As you relax around the campfire in the evening, other predators such as such as hyena, leopard, and lion, often heard calling at night as you relax around the campfire.
-There is also incredible bird life.
+The area is known for sightings of cheetah, drawn by the prevalent plains game.
+As you relax around the campfire in the evening, other predators such as such as hyena, leopard and lion can often be heard calling.

 The horses are all purpose trained safari horses with a mix of local breeds and thoroughbreds.
 They range between 14.2hh and 16hh.
 All the horses are given lots of love, care and attention, and have nice characters and strong personalities.
 With a range of temperaments, there is a horse suitable for different abilities and your guides take great care in finding the perfect fit for each rider.